ga4gh/experiments-metadata/README.md

 ## Mappings / Implementations
 * [The Mappings section](mappings/README.md) provides a mapping of existing platforms and projects to the GA4GH Experiments Metadata Checklist.
-* [The Use Cases section](use_cases/README.md) provides more detail about why and how one can use this checklist.

 ## Documentation